 STREET RIDER TRAINING DAYS

-Remember, the days are run basically the same.
+These days are run basically the same as our regular track days.
 The only difference is we allow all bikes at the regular days - and only non sportbikes at the Non Sportbike Days.

 WHAT ARE THESE DAYS ABOUT?

 A Non-Sportbike Track Day is the most exciting, fun and effective way to improve your riding skills…period!
 And you will have a freakin’ BLAST.

 In an effort to encourage more types of riders to experience the racetrack, and to learn more about their bike and ability, we are offering this SPECIAL track day training day for NON-SPORTBIKE RIDERS.

 Non-Sportbike Track Days are held on a closed course (racetrack), which means you learn in a safe environment and at real-world speeds (not race speeds).
 Learning on a racetrack allows you to ride freely and concentrate on and advancing your skill level without the typical hazards faced on the street…potholes, sand, tar snakes and Buicks.

 Even though we see many non-sportbike machines at our regular TTD events, we know that there are people who ride Cruisers, Baggers, Tourers, Adventure bikes, and Sport Tourers who would feel more comfortable riding on the track with other non-sportbike machines.
 Fun with riders with a more relaxed attitude is what this day is all about.
 As an inevitable bonus, you will learn how to corner and brake with a lot more confidence and control.